serokell/blog-posts/Haskell and Dimensions/article.md

 It is obvious for us that $(n + 1) \leq x$ implies $n \leq x$, but not for the compiler.
 Of course, we may merely apply `unsafeCoerce` for similar examples, but we prefer to use it as rarely as possible.
 Unsafe coercion is not the way for more complicated examples.
 We need this proof because at each iteration except the last one, we call this function again on `(i -1)`, but we proved only that `i <= x1`, not `(i - 1) <= x1`.

-We didn't use the `singletons` functionality initially since dimensions of intermediate matrixes don't depend on their values.
+We didn't use the `singletons` functionality initially since dimensions of intermediate matrices don't depend on their values.
 In other words, these dimensions depend on the input values and applied operations at each step.
 The case of PPCA with missed data is completely different in this aspect.
 That's why we had to use `singletons` when we were working on this algorithm.
 A need to infer some form of properties of such dimensions that may depend on intermediate matrices values caused `singletons` use.
 By the way, one can verify within the type system quite safely that required property really has a proof as we have already shown above.

 #### Summary

 We discussed one way to reduce the debugging time and make our programs less error-prone.
-At first glance, it looks a bit sophisticated.
+In this approach, matrix dimensions are lifted to the type level with the use of the Singletons library.
+At first glance, our solution looks a bit sophisticated.
 Why?
-The question about the way to make it less devious and more idiomatic remains.
+There remains a question about the way to make it less devious and more idiomatic.
 In other words, we have to recognise the restrictions of Haskell expressive opportunities.
 What about performance?
-Also, one should realise that our approach helps to remove only errors that affect the dimensions of arrays.
-So, can we track other array parameters to reduce a set of possible runtime errors even more?
+Also, our approach helps to remove only errors that affect the dimensions of arrays.
+Can we track other array parameters to reduce a set of possible runtime errors even more?
 We’ll talk about it in the next part of our article.